SainsburyWellcomeCentre/RCWG/_proposals/research/promotingOpenScience.md

 ### How could SWC/GCNU faculty help promote open science?

-1. Encouraging their lab members to publish their papers with links to the code and the data (whenever possible) used to produce their papers.
+1. Encouraging their lab members to publish their papers with links to their code and the data (whenever possible).

-2. To have a critical mass of expertise on open-science tools, it would help if every laboratory at the SWC/GCNU has at least one member well trained on the use of open data-science tools.
-If a laboratory does not have a person with this training, the principal investigator could ask one of his/her team members to attend PyStarters.
-This person will then help his/her lab colleagues use open-science tools.
+2. It would help if every laboratory at the SWC/GCNU has at least one member well trained on the use of open data-science tools.
+This person will then help his/her lab colleagues use these tools.
+If a laboratory does not have such a person, the principal investigator could ask one of his/her team members to attend PyStarters.

 ### Next steps